LivePersonInc/developer-center/README.md

   1. pagename `Tutorial & Guides` because it has subpages is actually a folder not a file
   2. in the Markdown file for `Using Meta Intents with Conversation Builder` its pagename must match the subpagename.
   3. the file must include `Tutorial & Guides` as a `subfoldername` header since it is at level 2
-  4. the file must include `Conversation Builder` as a `documentname` in the header.
+  4. the file must include `Conversation Builder` as a `documentname` in the footer.
   4. the permalink must be `conversation-builder-tutorials-guides-using-meta-intents-with-conversation-builder.html`
   5. notice how the `&` in the subfoldername is replaced with a dash in the permalink.